 The classroom is set up with video training aids, visual aids, a navigation planning table, a computer weather station, and a full classroom for preflight and post-flight briefings.

 Alpha One’s primary training aircraft is the Cessna 152.
 Safe, durable, economical, and fun to fly makes the 152 the best airplane available for student training.
 We also have Cessna 172s and Piper Warriors, which are four-seat instrument airplanes.
 After receiving your license, you will receive a free one hour orientation flight in one of our Warriors.
 You can review all of our aircraft here .

 For the instrument-minded pilot, we rent our PCATD flight simulator with full plotting equipment.
 The simulator is government approved for flight training and IFR currency.

 Price seems to be the bottom line of everything today.
 Assuming 45 hours of flying — 25 dual and 20 solo, here are the costs to acquire your license (prices current as of July, 2013):

 |FAA Written Test||* $150.00|

 * Prices subject to change and depend on each student’s ability to learn the required materials.

-** These prices based on training in a Cessna 152.
+** These prices based on training in a Cessna 152 as of January 2021.